onflow/flow-go/engine/consensus/Sealing_Readme.md

-Execution receipts and results are embedded into downstream blocks, to record what results the execution nodes committed to and to generate verifier assignment.
+Execution receipts and results are embedded into downstream blocks, to record what results the execution nodes [ENs] committed to and to generate verifier assignment.
 Let's take a look at the following example:

 ![Verifier Assignments](/docs/VerifierAssignment.png)